Peak Pricing has been suspended due to the new 3-movie plan rollout beginning August 15th, 2018.

 Peak pricing is a new dynamic pricing system based on the demand for particular showtimes.
 After taking into consideration demand for a title, date, or time of day is higher, subscribers may be asked to pay a small additional fee depending on the level of demand.
-You can avoid this peak surcharge by choosing an alternative date or film, and every subscriber will be able to waive one peak fee per month.
+You can avoid this peak surcharge by choosing an alternative date or film, and in the next few weeks every subscriber will be able to waive one peak fee per month.

 Why is MoviePass doing this?